denoland/fresh/docs/latest/concepts/forms.md

 }
 ```

-When the user submits the form, Deno will access a specific `email` value from a
+When the user submits the form, Deno will retrieve the `email` value using the
-`formData()`, add the email to a list, and redirect the user to a thank you
+request's `formData()` method, add the email to a list, and redirect the user to
-page.
+a thank you page.

 ## Handling file uploads

 File uploads can be handled in a very similar manner to the example above.
 Note
-that this time, we have to explicitly declare the form's encoding.
+that this time, we have to explicitly declare the form's encoding to be
+`multipart/form-data`.

 ```tsx routes/subscribe.tsx
 import { Handlers, type PageProps } from "$fresh/server.ts";